Discretionary appointment of counsel

 (c) In the event a parent is entitled to appointment of counsel and declines court appointed counsel, such waiver shall be noted on the record or in the Court's Order.

 The factors outlined in subsection (b) outline those provided by the U.S. Supreme Court in Lassiter v.
 Dep't of Soc.
-Servs., 452 U.S. 18 (1981) for discretionary appointment of counsel.
+Servs., 101 S.Ct.
+2153 (1981) for discretionary appointment of counsel.

-Prior to a 2015 amendment, Rule 206 required appointment of counsel for all parents in abuse/neglect cases.
+Prior to a 2015 amendment, the rule required appointment of counsel for all indigent parents who desired counsel in abuse/neglect cases.
 See Hughes v.
-Div. of Family Servs, 836 A.2d 498 (Del.
+Div. of Fam.
+Servs., 836 A.2d 498 (Del.
 2003) ("In 2002, the Family Court Civil Procedure Rules were amended to provide for mandatory appointment of an attorney in the case of an indigent party if so requested by that party . . .
-Consequently, it should be unnecessary to conduct a harmless error analysis in future cases because the Family Court will routinely be appointing counsel to represent an indigent parent in a dependency and neglect proceeding.")
+Consequently, it should be unnecessary to conduct a harmless error analysis in future cases because the Family Court will routinely be appointing counsel to represent an indigent parent in a dependency and neglect proceeding.").

 Appointment of Counsel: discretionary Qualified: no